ckan/ckanext-xloader/README.rst

 Express Loader - ckanext-xloader
 ================================

 Loads CSV (and similar) data into CKAN's DataStore.
 Designed as a replacement for DataPusher because it offers ten times the speed and more robustness.

-**OpenGov Inc.** has sponsored this development, with the aim of benefiting open data infrastructure worldwide.
+**OpenGov Inc.** has sponsored this development, with the aim of benefitting open data infrastructure worldwide.

 -------------------------------
 Key differences from DataPusher